afkrause/multiplot/README.md

 set the linewidth with m.linewidth().
 Setting linewidth to zero disables drawing of lines between datapoints.
 Thus, setting the m.pointsize() to e.g. 4.0, while setting linewidth() to zero creates a scatter plot.

 Scrolling: If you have a continous inflow of datapoints you wish to visualize (e.g. some sensor data), you can use scrolling(int max_points_to_plot).
 Internally, this implements a ringbuffer.
-New datapoints will appear at the end of the trace, while old data-points seem to disappear at the beginning of the trace.
+New datapoints will appear at the end of the trace, while old data-points disappear at the beginning of the trace.
 ```cpp
 m.scrolling(100);
 for (int x = 0; x<500; x++)